ibmArtifacts/APIC-Gateway-Extension-override-parse-setting/README.md

 <img width="835" height="521" alt="image" src="https://github.com/user-attachments/assets/b8d93462-e682-4f84-b6ab-7d387310dd81" />

-After uploading the gateway-extension to the gateway from the topology, and restarting the gateway pod, the size will be updated:
+After uploading the gateway-extension to the gateway from the topology, and waiting about 2 to 5 minutes, the size will be updated:
 <img width="849" height="523" alt="image" src="https://github.com/user-attachments/assets/18e7bb08-da16-4447-a9cd-2b21a55de60e" />

 The [gw-extension.zip](https://github.com/ibmArtifacts/APIC-Gateway-Extension-override-parse-setting/raw/refs/heads/main/gw-extension.zip) is ready to be uploaded to the gateway in the topology to be used.